Mathieu0321/F21-1010/syllabus.raw.md

 # Lab Schedule

 This is the schedule for the lab.
+Lab assignments should be turned in during lab but you have until the following Monday at midnight to get them turned in.
+They are uploaded to the wyoweb (instructure) site.

 | Date           | Week | Description                              |
 |----------------|------|------------------------------------------|